ollionorg/cloud-bigtable-ecosystem/cassandra-bigtable-migration-tools/cassandra-bigtable-proxy/docs/limitations.md

 Currently, the proxy supports `ORDER BY` queries with the following limitations:

-1. Only column names are supported in ORDER BY clauses, not column indexes
-2. Only a single column can be used in the ORDER BY clause
+1. Only a single column can be used in the ORDER BY clause
-3. The column must be a non-collection data type
+2. The column must be a non-collection data type

 For example: